 - Ubiquitous.
 You can access Google sheets, even from your phone or tablet.
 If you’re not using Google sheets (Excel, perhaps), you can easily attach the file to an email or put it in Dropbox.
 You can access the sheet from any device.

 - Easy to share with others.
 Spreadsheets are easy to move around; they’re just files.
 You can share it in many ways — via email, cloud storage, even Skype.

 - Easy to get started.
 No need to think about schemas.
 Design as go.
 No need to set up users; anyone can access the spreadsheet.

 - Easy to input data.
 No need to write front-end code to facilitate CRUD (create, read, update, delete) of records.
 Just type as you go.

-Cons of using a spreadsheet as CMS or database
+Cons of using Google Sheets as CMS or database

-For all the good stuff that spreadsheets have going for, it has inherent limitations compared to a database.
+For all the good stuff that Gsheets have going for, it has inherent limitations compared to a database.

 - Prone to errors.
 A spreadsheet’s ease of use is also its weakness.
 Users can type willy-nilly on cells; there isn’t any validation.
 A database has the facility to restrict the type and format of data to be saved on the records.
 It’s challenging to enforce consistency of data in a spreadsheet.

 - Slow loading speed.
 When your data is in the order of millions, spreadsheet begins to crack.
 They’re not designed to handle volumes of this scale.

 - Limited data type.
 You can’t store BLOB data (audio, video, image, and other binary type data).